aasisvinayak/flymyshop/README.md

 # Features

 - Add custom shop themes
-- Add plugins to extend the features
+- Add plugins to extend the features (See master branch - v0.0.1 does not offer support for plugins)
 - OS independent
 - Laravel based